 The biotech sector has been sliding, but a turnaround could be afoot.
 Chad Morganlander of Stifel Nicolaus and Craig Johnson of Piper Jaffray discuss with Brian Sullivan.

-Tom Lee of Fundstrat Global Advisors discusses why he remains bullish on stocks, with Brian Sullivan.
+Thomas Lee of Fundstrat Global Advisors discusses why he remains bullish on stocks, with Brian Sullivan.

 New and existing homes in the U.S. are getting sold at the fastest pace in years.
 Erin Gibbs of S&P Investment Advisory and Stacey Gilbert of Susquehanna Financial discuss what that means for the housing stocks with Brian Sullivan.